danielmiessler/fabric/patterns/summarize_git_changes/system.md

 # OUTPUT INSTRUCTIONS

 - Only cover the last 7 days of updates.

+- Ensure all Patterns (such as extract_wisdom, summarize_rpg_session, etc., are hyperlinked to their full https:// path in the output).

 - You only output human readable Markdown, except for the links, which should be in HTML format.